 Elson graduated from DePaul Academy in Chicago, then worked for a year or two earning money for tuition before entering Loyola University, Chicago, for two semesters.
-He transferred to Northwestern University in nearby Evanston where he was listed as a member of the Class of 19273—but never graduated; opportunities in the field of radio had intervened.4
+He transferred to Northwestern University in nearby Evanston where he was listed as a member of the Class of 1927—but never graduated; opportunities in the field of radio had intervened.

 Elson took part in a radio announcing contest in Minneapolis over the summer of 1927 and was offered a job at station WCCO.
 He also worked for a while at station WAMD in Milwaukee.
 Then, in 1928, he entered another announcing contest in St. Louis, sponsored by radio station KWK.
 When Elson won the contest, he was offered a position by KWK, accepted and worked there briefly.
 But when the results of the contest were reported in the Chicago papers, local station WGN decided to pursue the home-grown talent, offering a studio announcing position.
 Elson returned and debuted there on March 11, 1929.

 In 1930, Elson suggested a new program format, a “Man in the Dugout” interview before or after baseball games.
 WGN liked the idea, and Elson did his first interview with Connie Mack, the already-legendary owner and manager of the Philadelphia Athletics.
-Professional athletes were accustomed to interviews by reporters, and to being quoted in print, but Elson provided a new experience for his guests—speaking into a live microphone.14 Elson developed a positive reputation among the ballplayers by asking good questions, interesting, but not embarrassing, questions.
+Professional athletes were accustomed to interviews by reporters, and to being quoted in print, but Elson provided a new experience for his guests—speaking into a live microphone.
+Elson developed a positive reputation among the ballplayers by asking good questions, interesting, but not embarrassing, questions.
 (Elson had one notably bad experience with a ballplayer.
 On July 29, 1938, he interviewed Jake Powell, a reserve outfielder with the New York Yankees.
 Elson asked Powell: “How do you keep in trim during the winter months?”
 Powell responded “Oh, that’s easy.
 I’m a policeman and I beat n------s over the head with my blackjack.”
 Abashed, Elson terminated the interview immediately, and apologized in the next day’s issue of the Chicago Defender, the local African-American paper.)6

 Elson encountered a number of changes to his life in 1942.
 He was attending a fashion show luncheon at the Marshall Field department store’s Tea Room with friends in 1941 when he was attracted to one of the models, Jeanne Kuhl, 14 years younger than Bob.
 They were introduced by friends, a romance bloomed and led to marriage on February 28, 1942.
 The couple had three children: Barbara (born in 1944), Susan (1946), and Robert Jr. (1957).
 Elson and his family made their home on Chicago’s North Lake Shore Drive until his death.

 Lopez’s competitiveness delivered, and the White Sox finally won the American League pennant in 1959.
 Chicago fans assumed that Elson, with 12 World Series calls in his portfolio, would be an automatic choice to be the television voice of the Series—but it didn’t happen.
-Tom Gallery, the chief of NBC Sports, had grown up on the same North Side block as Elson, and, out of some childhood or adolescent experience, held a strong animosity against the Sox announcer.26 So Brickhouse was appointed as the Chicago announcer for the national TV broadcasts of the ’59 Series.
-Elson was relegated to calling the game on Chicago radio only.
-“Not doing the series was the biggest hurt of my career” he said in a 1975 interview.27
+Tom Gallery, the chief of NBC Sports, had grown up on the same North Side block as Elson, and, out of some childhood or adolescent experience, held a strong animosity against the Sox announcer.
+So Brickhouse was appointed as the Chicago announcer for the national TV broadcasts of the ’59 Series.
+Elson was relegated to calling the game on Chicago radio only – an outcome that left him “angry” and “bitterly depressed,” according to Curt Smith.
+13

 Rush arrived in the Sox booth just in time to assist Elson in describing one of the most exciting pennant races in American League history.
 Four teams—the Sox, Minnesota Twins, Boston Red Sox, and Detroit Tigers—fought until the last week of the ’67 season.
 Chicago was doing it all with a tremendous pitching staff but very little offense and finally succumbed to Carl Yastrzemski and the Red Sox.
 Elson’s cool delivery combined with Rush’s color to match the Sox’ fight-to-the-end field mentality.